BOLA360: Near-optimal View and Bitrate Adaptation for 360-degree Video Streaming: Introduction

 \section{Introduction}

-With recent advancements in omnidirectional cameras and AR/VR headsets, users can enjoy \threesixty media like YouTube~360 \cite{youtube360}, virtual reality video games \cite{psvr, xboxvr}, and augmented reality applications like Google AR/VR \cite{gARVR}.
+With recent advancements in omnidirectional cameras and AR/VR headsets, users can enjoy \threesixty media like YouTube~360 \cite{youtube360}, virtual and augmented reality applications \cite{psvr,gARVR}.
 Users either wear a head-mounted display (HMD) or use a device that allows them to change their viewport and field-of-view (\AF)\footnote{Field of view is the spatial area that falls within the viewport of the user's device.
 A user sees only the portion of the \threesixty video that is within the \AF.} when watching a \threesixty video (see Figure~\ref{fig:omni_dist}).
-For instance, a user watching world cup soccer as a \threesixty video can wear an HMD and watch the game by changing their head position as if they were actually in the stadium.
+For instance, a user watching World Cup soccer as a \threesixty video can wear an HMD and watch the game by changing their head position as if they were actually in the stadium.

-The rapid increase in the popularity of \threesixty videos is driven in part by the wide availability of VR headsets that has grown more than five-fold in the past five years to reach nearly 100 million units in use~\cite{cicso_vni}.
+The rapid increase in the popularity of \threesixty videos is partly driven by the wide availability of VR headsets that has grown more than five-fold in the past five years to reach nearly 100 million units in use~\cite{cicso_vni}.
 A second trend driving the popularity of \threesixty videos is the wide availability of omnidirectional cameras that make it easy to create \threesixty video content.
 While the promise of providing an immersive experience has made \threesixty videos the holy grail of internet video streaming~\cite{ZinkSN19}, providing a high quality-of-experience to users while {\em delivering those videos at scale over the internet} is a major unsolved problem and is the main motivation of our work.